May201/CIMilestone1/README.md

 The use of Bootstrap has helped the responsive design on this webiste.Customer feedback/testimonial section has reduced content on mobile layout to accomadate better UX.

 ## Deployment
+The website was deployed by choosing the master branch under the Github pages in the settings option of the project repository.

 ## Credits
 [Stackoverflow](https://stackoverflow.com/) was useful in finding how to adjust font-size of blockquotes.

 [W3 Schools](https://www.w3schools.com/html/) was used for learning materail for this project.I also used jquery code from their website to use smooth scroll behaviour across all browsers.